Don Rubin (CASSIE Co-PI)

 Sean Baser (CASSIE Graduate Assistant)

-Sean serves as the graduate assistant for CASSIE and is currently pursuing a doctorate in Higher Education at the University of Georgia.
+Sean served as a research associate for CASSIE and is currently pursuing a doctorate in Higher Education at the University of Georgia.
 His own research examines the politics of education and education policy, concentrating on interest group activity, intermediary organizations, governance, accountability, and community colleges.
 Before coming to the USG, Sean served as a graduate assistant in the Dean of Students office at the University of Houston and as a graduate research assistant for an NSF study of the Robert Noyce Teacher Scholarship in the Institute for Education Policy Research & Evaluation.
 He earned a M.Ed. in Higher Education at the University of Houston, a B.S. in Political Science and a B.S. in Management Information Systems at Oklahoma State University, and an A.S. in Business Administration from Tulsa Community College.